Women’s Walk in the Woods

 10:00 am: Sign in and get to know each other at the Appalachian Forest Museum.

-10:30 am: Program Begins with an introduction to the Arc of Appalachia and review of the day’s agenda.
+10:30 am: Program begins with an introduction to the Arc of Appalachia and a review of the day’s agenda.

 12:00 -12:45 pm: Enjoy a bring-your-own picnic lunch in the company of fellow hikers.